How Dayara Bugyal turns into a Fairyland in Winter

-Day 3, you trek from Gui to Dayara Bugyal in 3-4 hours.
-You gain over 2,000 ft in altitude.
+Day 3, you trek from Gui to Barnala in 3-4 hours.
+You gain around 380 ft in altitude.

-Day 4 consists of a 5-6 hours trek to Dayara Top and back.
+Day 4, consists of a 5-6 hours trek from Barnala to Dayara Top and then back to Gui/ Chailpada.

 Day 6 is when you return to Dehradun.

 21. How do I manage the negative temperatures on the trek?
 Do I need special jackets?